AliNematDoost/TLS_Certificate/README.md

 Traefik handles this challenge automatically.

 4. The ACME data must survive Traefik pod restarts, so /data was made persistent.
+So certificate, private key and ... will be stored in /data/acme.json on Traefik container's file system which is mounted by PVC and will survive if pod restarts.

 After that, the Traefik release could be upgraded using the new values: